-If I had a dream job, it would be working with Rural New Zealand, promoting the interests of the farming community, or improbably as a roving blogger and photographer for Tourism New Zealand.
+If I had a dream job, it would be working with words and pictures, improbably as a roving blogger and photographer for Tourism New Zealand.
 I’m not greedy; they could just pay me say $90,000 a year and give me a Ute and some petrol money.
 I’d travel the length and breadth of the country, documenting and photographing all the awesome stuff we take for granted every day.
 Not just the big places we already know about, but the places no tourists go on purpose.

 I don’t think I’d get that job though because I’m not young and cool enough.
-So fingers crossed for an awesome role supporting New Zealand Agriculture.
+So fingers crossed for an awesome role combining pictures and words for money.
 Also because I’m going to shoot my roving blogger and photographer prospects in the foot by documenting the following.
 I can’t remember how this came into my head, and I haven’t visited my blog for ages.
 I simply decided to write it down for no good reason.

 New Zealand is a nation of superlatives like stunning, awesome, amazing, incredible, magnificent, spectacular, and breathtaking.
 New Zealand is also a nation of things that are surprising, shocking, shameful and incredible for the opposite reason.
 I like a bit of balance, so I’m going to talk about both sides of the coin for those who can’t be bothered reading travel guides or newspapers.